 “Why don’t you just go by yourself?”
 Rachel asked.
 I let the thought sink in – my mind was swirling in confusion.
 My gut reaction was to provide all kinds of reasons to not go alone – who would I talk to, what’s the point, I would be lonely, what would I do by myself, it’s weird, people will think that I’m a loser.
 But all of these thoughts were stuck in my throat – my mind was not letting them come out verbally.
 Instead, my mind listened to all of the excuses that a young un-confident girl might make, it analyzed them with my 28 year old brain, and was confused.
 Why couldn’t I go by myself?
 Why shouldn’t I go alone?
 What’s the worst that could happen?
 At that moment my brain pushed away all of the excuses and what verbalized out of my mouth in a questioning tone was “I don’t know, I guess I could.”

 This was it – one of the big life moments where my life took a massive change – a new road – a road to independence.

 I had just broken up with a boyfriend who I had planned to go to the Bahamas with for New Years.
 We both had our tickets, but I decided to call it quits before the New Year – which left me with a ticket to the Bahamas.
 I had planned to just give the ticket up and write it off as a ‘breakup cost’.
-However, my girlfriend Rachel was someone I looked up to, she was strong, smart, independent, and slightly feminist – her simple question and then further support was what made solo travel a part of my vocabulary.
+However, my girlfriend Rachel was someone I looked up to, she was strong, smart, independent, and slightly feminist – her simple question and then further support was what made solo travel and going it alone a part of my vocabulary.

 I did what I didn’t think I could do – I went alone.